Kyagara/rt/README.md

 ## Features

 - Import YouTube subscriptions.
+(Accepts a `csv` file separated by Channel ID, URL, Title)
-- Add users to your stream and video feeds.
+- Add users to your stream and videos feeds.
 - Watch content in any of the available resolutions.
 - View Twitch chat with 7tv and BetterTTV emotes.
 - Block ads.